Cabernet Franc Grape Variety: Steps into the Spotlight

 Estimated reading time: 11 minutes

-It is not easy to deliver a concise and definitive synopsis of Cabernet Franc.
+Delivering a concise and definitive synopsis of Cabernet Franc is difficult.
 Some would describe the red grape variety as a close relative of Merlot; relatively soft and accessible, it has less tannin than Cabernet Sauvignon and consequently lacks the imposing structure of Bordeaux’s number-one grape.
 Yet Cabernet Franc is more resistant to cold winters than Merlot and tends to have more perfume and freshness, even when grown in warm climates.
 In addition, the grape shares many of Cabernet Sauvignon’s aroma and phenolic compounds, although it lacks the deep color of its genetic offspring.
 Ultimately, Cabernet Franc refuses to be pigeonholed.

 Cabernet Franc